jonico/pscale-workflow-helper-scripts/README.md

 In case you like to see those helper scripts in action without any further manual configuration, just

-* create a copy of this repo template by clicking on the green 'Use this template' button.
+* [create a copy of this repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) by clicking on the green 'Use this template' button.
 Both private as well as public repo visibility will work.

 ![image](https://user-images.githubusercontent.com/1872314/141356169-d1dcc996-9e3f-41bc-b4cb-c96b5f0cb843.png)